freaad/scripts_and_more/erle/jetson_with_erlebrain.md

 ### Connecting Jetson to EB WiFi AP
 Connect Jetson to EB3 WiFi AP.
 You can make the Jetson to connect automatically by modifying network interface file (google for more info).
-Note that by default EB3 allows only one client, if you need more than modify DNS Masquerading configuration file located at `/etc/dnsmasq.conf`.
+Note that by default EB3 allows only one client, if you need more then modify DNS Masquerading configuration file located at `/etc/dnsmasq.conf`.
 Refer to [DNSMASQ](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) documentation for more details.

 ## Running ROS nodes
 1. Set the ROS master env variable on every machine except EB3, using appropriate IP.
 For example, on Jetson it can be: `export ROS_MASTER_URI=http://10.42.1.86:11311` while on GCS: `export ROS_MASTER_URI=http://10.0.0.1:11311`